5 Reasons I Love Using QR Codes in My Classroom

 Instead of waiting for each student to type in a long web address, they can all quickly scan the QR code.
 You won't have to waste valuable minutes from your lesson because all students will be on task and viewing the correct website in seconds.
 Try projecting the QR code on the board or printing just one QR code for each table of students to save yourself the time of making extra copies.

-4. QR Codes are Easy to Make
+4. QR Codes Are Easy to Make

-Websites like Qurify.com allow you to generate your own QR code for free.
+There are websites that allow you to generate your own QR code for free.
 Copy and paste a long web address, and they’ll create a code that is unique to that particular website.
 You can save, print and distribute the QR code to students.

 5. Change Up Your Normal Routine